thomascrha/whynes/README.md

 * learn how to emulate hardware in software.
 * use that knowledge to then learn other languages.

 I know python pretty well - I've been using it professionally for (insert flex) years and a I'm pretty comfortable with it (no error; good program).

 I've always wanted to learn how to write an emulator, but I don't know other more suitable languages to do that in - so I thought why not just write one in python.
 Is writing a emulator in python a good idea ?
-The really depends on your motivation.
+No.

 Then I can implement the same emulator in other languages and *bing bong boom* I've become a `giga-polyglot-chad programmer`.

 ## Rules

 1. When Mario can jump, I've finished.

+## Snake (Bonus)

+I needed a way to confirm my implementation of the CPU was correct, so I found a [snake game](https://gist.github.com/wkjagt/9043907) written in 6502 assembly and given the instructions [here](https://bugzmanov.github.io/nes_ebook/chapter_3_4.html), I implemented a snake game using PyGame (SDL) and pyinput for controls and the CPU implementation.
+(currently not working which is why it was implemented)

+`python3 snake.py`

 ## Resources